mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 :::

-### Initialize the aggregation
+### Initialize aggregation

-To initialize the aggregation without controlling it, provide the model to the `initialState` prop.
+To initialize aggregation without controlling it, provide the model to the `initialState` prop.

 {{"demo": "AggregationInitialState.js", "bg": "inline"}}

 ### Controlled aggregation

-Use the `aggregationModel` prop to control the aggregation passed to the grid.
+Use the `aggregationModel` prop to control aggregation passed to the grid.

-You can use the `onAggregationModelChange` prop to listen to changes to the aggregation and update the prop accordingly.
+You can use the `onAggregationModelChange` prop to listen to changes to aggregation and update the prop accordingly.

 {{"demo": "AggregationControlled.js", "bg": "inline"}}

-## Disable the aggregation
+## Disable aggregation

 ### For all columns

-You can disable the aggregation by setting the `disableAggregation` prop to true.
+You can disable aggregation by setting the `disableAggregation` prop to true.

-It will disable all features related to the aggregation, even if a model is provided.
+It will disable all features related to aggregation, even if a model is provided.

 {{"demo": "AggregationDisabled.js", "bg": "inline", "defaultCodeOpen": false}}

 ### For some columns

-In case you need to disable the aggregation on specific column(s), set the `aggregatable` property on the respective column definition (`GridColDef`) to `false`.
+In case you need to disable aggregation on specific column(s), set the `aggregatable` property on the respective column definition (`GridColDef`) to `false`.
 In the example below, the `title` and `year` columns are blocked from being aggregated:

 {{"demo": "AggregationColDefAggregable.js", "bg": "inline", "defaultCodeOpen": false}}